PLMUN-CITCS/2025-advdbms-lab006-princedalynarenas/README.md

    - `create_enrollments_table.sql`: Contains the SQL statement for creating the Enrollments table with foreign key constraints.

    **Notable Observations (to be discussed after completing the exercise):**
-   - Referential Integrity: The Golden Rule: Foreign keys are all about relationships.
-They ensure that your data is consistent.
-You can't enroll a student in a course that doesn't exist.
-This is called referential integrity, and it's fundamental to relational databases.
+   - Referential Integrity: Foreign keys enforce referential integrity.
+This means that you cannot insert a record into the `Enrollments` table with a `StudentID` or `CourseID` that does not exist in the `Students` or `Courses` tables, respectively.
+This helps prevent data inconsistencies.
-   - Order Matters: Think of it like building a house.
-You need the foundation (parent tables) before you can build the walls (child tables).
-The order in which you create tables with foreign keys is crucial.
+   Order of Table Creation: The order in which you create tables with foreign key relationships is crucial.
+The referenced tables (parent tables) must exist before the referencing table (child table).
-   - Data Type Harmony: Foreign keys and their corresponding primary keys must have matching data types.
-It's like trying to fit a square peg in a round hole if they don't match.
-   - Composite Keys: Two (or More) are Better Than One: Sometimes, a combination of columns makes a good key.
-A composite key can prevent duplicate enrollments in the same course, for instance.
+   - Data Types: The data types of the foreign key columns (`StudentID` and `CourseID` in Enrollments) must match the data types of the corresponding primary key columns in the `Students` and `Courses` tables.
+   - Composite Keys: You could also have a composite key in the `Enrollments` table, for example, `(StudentID, CourseID)` to prevent a student from enrolling in the same course multiple times.
+You would then make that combination `UNIQUE` or `PRIMARY KEY`.
-   - Constraint Options: The Fine Print: ON DELETE CASCADE or ON DELETE SET NULL give you control over what happens when you delete a record in a parent table.
-Do you want to delete related records in the child table automatically?
-Or set the foreign keys to NULL?
-These are important design decisions.
+   - Foreign Key Constraints: Explore different foreign key constraint options, such as `ON DELETE CASCADE` or `ON DELETE SET NULL`, which control what happens when a record in the parent table is deleted.

-**SQL Script Best Practices**
-   - Descriptive Constraint Names: Give your foreign key constraints meaningful names (like fk_student or fk_course).
-This makes your code easier to understand and maintain.
-   - ER Diagrams: Visualize the Connections: Before you start writing SQL, sketch out an ER diagram.
-It helps you visualize the relationships between your tables and ensures you're designing your database correctly.
+   - Database Design: This exercise demonstrates a fundamental database design principle.
+Proper use of primary and foreign keys is essential for creating relational databases.
+   - ER Diagrams: Entity-relationship (ER) diagrams are a useful tool for visualizing the relationships between tables in a database.

    **Step-by-Step Instructions:**

    1. Setting up the Environment